rupeshpatil27/nextjs-learning/next-server-client-composition-patterns/README.md

 *   **Client Component Placement**: Highlights the best practice of placing interactive client components at the "leaves" of your component tree.
 This allows most of your application to be Server Components, minimizing the client-side JavaScript bundle and improving performance.

+### Interleaving Server & Client Components

+*   **Passing Server Components as `children` to Client Components**: This advanced pattern demonstrates how to compose an interactive client boundary around static, pre-rendered server content.
+The `app/page.js` file passes the `ServerDataDisplay` (Server Component) as the `children` prop to the `InteractiveWrapper` (Client Component).
+The server content is fully rendered to HTML before the client component hydrates, optimizing performance while retaining interactivity in the wrapper.

 ##  📂 Project Structure